Bacon Asparagus Pasta is a very simple pasta recipe with great flavors!

 - Return pasta and asparagus tips to the cooking saucepan.
 Add asparagus sauce and stir gently to coat pasta.

-- Serve immediately with extra Parmesan
+- Serve immediately with extra grated Parmigiano Reggiano cheese

 - If you can find pancetta, use that instead of the bacon - it will be delicious